One-Nexus/Synergy/README.md

 } // @mixin header
 ```

-To call an option, a custom function of `option` is used.
-The basic header can now be created with the following, familiar HTML:
+To print an option's value, the `option` function is used.
+The basic header can now be created with the following HTML:

 ```html
 <div class="header">